Home Pets Categorizer

 If you have your own Jetson Nano device, you can use it and host a private environment on it to run trained models.
 In this case, select Own when adding the device and follow the instructions in the documentation.

-Name the device Jetson, select Jetson Nano from the list of available devices and click Add device.
+Select Jetson Nano from the list of available devices, name the device Jetson Nano, and click Add device.

 # Connect to web app

 Once you have added the device, it will appear in your device list.
-Click Connect and copy the registration code to the clipboard, then click Log in.
+Click on the device tile and copy the registration code to the clipboard, then click Copy token and go to device.
 This will open a new tab in your browser, where you will find a web app that is now using your local Nano device.

 Token